LixiangZhao98/Cross-Reality-Environment-SpatialTouch/README.md

 # Cross-Reality-Environment-SpatialTouch
 ![Image](https://github.com/LixiangZhao98/Cross-Reality-Environment-SpatialTouch/blob/master/Assets/gif/spatialtouch.gif "Image")
 * This is a simulatior of SpatialTouch, a novel cross-reality environment that seamlessly integrates a monoscopic 2D surface (an interactive screen with touch and pen input) with a stereoscopic 3D space (an augmented reality HMD) to jointly host spatial data visualizations.
-* The visualization below the screen is projected on the surface.
-The visualization above the screen is rendered in AR HMD. `Two views are seamlessly combined into a cohesive 3D representation from the first person view.`
+* The visualization below the screen is projected on the screen.
+The visualization above the screen is rendered in AR HMD.
+Two views are seamlessly combined into a `cohesive 3D representation` from the first person view.

 # Install the project and Play the demo
 - Download Unity Hub.
 Please refer to sec.1-4 in [tutorial](https://github.com/LixiangZhao98/asset/blob/master/Tutorial/Unity_Setup_General.pdf) if you are a new Unity user.